PepeTapia/362group2/README.md

 "compose install"
 ```
 4. After installation finishes, delete the compose.lock file in titanbin directory
-5. You will also need "keyfile.json" file in titanbin directory to connect to Google Cloud Storage in home.php
-    - This can be downloaded from our Discord
+5. You will also need "keyfile.json" file in titanbin directory to connect to Google Cloud Storage in home.php, which can be downloaded from our Discord.
 7. Now, you can either host locally or type "gcloud app deploy" to host web application to Google Cloud.

 ## **NOTE:**